Heliotropium indicum

-Heliotropium indicum, commonly known as Indian heliotrope, Indian turnsole is an annual, hirsute plant.
+Heliotropium indicum, commonly known as Indian heliotrope or Indian turnsole, is an annual, hirsute plant.
 It has a curved arrangement of small flowers and velvety broad green leaves.

-Native to Asia, it is a common weed in waste places and settled areas.
+Native to South America and introduced to North America, Asia, and Africa, it is a common weed in waste places and settled areas.
 It contains toxic pyrrolizidine alkaloids but has been used in traditional medicine.

 Description

 Indian heliotrope is an annual, erect, branched plant that can grow to a height of about 15-50 cm.
 It has a hairy stem, bearing alternating ovate to oblong-ovate leaves.
 It has small white or purple flowers with a green calyx; five stamens borne on a corolla tube; a terminal style; and a four-lobed ovary.